KissConsult/Apache-Airflow/README.md

 ![Install](/aggreement-create.png)

-* The apache workspace will start installing, wait a couple of minutes
+* The apache airflow workspace will start installing, wait a couple of minutes

 ![airflow-progress](/in-progress.png)

-* You apache workspace has been successfully deployed
+* You apache airflow workspace has been successfully deployed

 ![airflow-finsihed](/airflow-done.png)